The Perfect Greece Superyacht Itinerary

 Day 3: Sifnos to Milos on your superyacht

 On the third say of your superyacht itinerary Athens, Greece, cruise the crystal turquoise waters of the East Med from Sifnos to Milos.
 This striking volcanic island is most famous for harbouring the statue of Aphrodite.
-There is also an abundance of uninhabited and undisturbed islands located just of the island of Milos.
+There is also an abundance of uninhabited and undisturbed islands located just off the island of Milos.
 What better way to get a truly Greek authentic outdoor experience than exploring these unique islands, all the while made easier by having your very own private yacht transport you from island to island.
-Island hoping was never so luxurious.
+Island hopping was never so luxurious.

 Day 4: Milos to Santorini in style

 Santorini is one of the most astonishing beautiful islands, not only in the Cyclades, but in the world.
 Once could spend days if not weeks here admiring the breath-taking views of Santorini’s rugged landscape.
 The island features distinct coastal villages built into the cliff-side which come to night at life and radiate out to sea.
 This tranquil island is home to volcanic black-sand beaches where one can sprawl out in the warm sand.
 In the evening, take a car (or a donkey if you want to be traditional) venture to the top of the cliff-side village of Fira and view a sunset from Oia like no other.
 Safe to say you will never forget this stop along your superyacht itinerary Athens, Greece.

 Santorini is the perfect place to go if you like looking at old towns, other cultural and archaeological sites.
 Fira is the capital of this precious island and comprises of classic whitewashed houses and terraces, meandering laneways and petite plazas.
 On the cliff tops, you will find blue-domed churches.
 It doesn’t get more picturesque than this.